Every child is born brilliant, but not every child gets the opportunity to share it. Our kids deserve better.

-Although all children are born with the capacity to learn, Black children are quickly left behind when they enter school.
+Although all children are born with the capacity to learn, some children are quickly left behind when they enter the school system.

-Racial inequity in our public education system is evident in lower literacy rates, limited access to rigorous programs, disproportionate discipline rates, and inadequate support for Black students with special needs.
+Inequality in our public education system is evident in lower literacy rates, limited access to rigorous programs, disproportionate discipline rates, and inadequate support for students with special needs.

 These persistent issues lead to lost opportunities throughout adulthood.

-As a result of these inequities, we advocate for the dismantling of the NC education system and equitable reconstruction by parents, educators and others who care about children.
-EPiC provides a safe space to collectively disrupt, dismantle, and rebuild a better system.
+As a result of these inequalities, we advocate to fully fund the NC education system and equitable reconstruction by parents, educators and others who care about children.
+EPiC provides a safe space to collectively reflect, reallocate, and rebuild a better system.

-According to local data from the North Carolina Department of Public Instruction₁, Black students represent 39.9% of the overall student body, but only 7.8% of the Academically or Intellectually Gifted Students.
+According to local data from the North Carolina Department of Public Instruction, Black students represent 39.9% of the overall student body, but only 7.8% of the Academically or Intellectually Gifted Students.

 For high school aged students, Black students make up 15% of high schoolers nationwide, but only 9% of students enrolled in at least one AP course.